> Parks> Golf > Hiking and Biking Trails> Events> Summer Fun Guide

-The Chemical and Physical Hazardous Materials Program deals with infectious waste, hazardous waste, and other environmental concerns.
+In collaboration with the Water and Land Protection Program, the Chemical and Physical Hazard Program deals with infectious waste, hazardous waste, and other environmental concerns.
 The program's role is to:

 Household Hazardous Waste Collection